climateinteractive/enroads-guide/docs/guide/background.rst

 The concentration of greenhouse gases is driven by four main factors:

-#.	**Energy CO2 emissions**, from burning coal, oil, gas, and biomass.
+#.	**Energy CO\ :sub:`2` emissions**, from burning coal, oil, gas, and biomass.
 This comprises  about 65% of greenhouse gas emissions.
-#.	**Land use CO2 emissions**, from burning forests to create agricultural land.
+#.	**Land use CO\ :sub:`2` emissions**, from burning forests to create agricultural land.
-#.	**CO2 removal**, which are approaches that pull carbon dioxide out of the atmosphere and store it in plants, soils, or underground leading to a decrease in CO2 concentrations.
+#.	**CO\ :sub:`2` removal**, which are approaches that pull carbon dioxide out of the atmosphere and store it in plants, soils, or underground leading to a decrease in CO\ :sub:`2` concentrations.
 #.	**Other greenhouse gas emissions** -- methane, N20, and f-gases.

 .. image:: ../images/background_images/causalstructure2.png

-Going further, the Energy CO2 emissions are driven by four factors, which is known as the “Kaya Identity”.
-Population, consumption (GDP/capita),  energy intensity (energy use per dollar of GDP), and carbon intensity (CO2 emissions per unit of energy) are all multiplied together and the result is  overall energy CO2 emissions.
-In this way, at a high level, reducing CO2 emissions is about four things: fewer people, less consumption, more efficiency, and less high-carbon energy supplies.
+Going further, the Energy CO\ :sub:`2` emissions are driven by four factors, which is known as the “Kaya Identity”.
+Population, consumption (GDP/capita),  energy intensity (energy use per dollar of GDP), and carbon intensity (CO\ :sub:`2` emissions per unit of energy) are all multiplied together and the result is  overall energy CO\ :sub:`2` emissions.
+In this way, at a high level, reducing CO\ :sub:`2` emissions is about four things: fewer people, less consumption, more efficiency, and less high-carbon energy supplies.

 .. image:: ../images/background_images/causalstructure3.png